Music Publishing vs Distribution (Full Breakdown)

 The music publishing industry has a huge database.

-This is how a music publishing administration is able to track your sound recording, and get the right monies for independent artists.
+This is how a music publishing administration can track your sound recording and get the right money for independent artists.

 Now, let's look at three services you should use: